Search

 Reporting and analytics

 We found Klaviyo’s SMS reporting useful because it showed the numbers that mattered most.
 Clicks, conversions, and revenue were all there, and the SMS dashboard let us review performance around a chosen conversion metric.
-That made it easier to judge each send against a real outcome.

 The dedicated SMS dashboard was a nice touch.
 It was under Analytics and gave us a direct way to look at SMS results without relying on a broader account report first.
 That kept the review process simple.